 Do you ever wonder what living and studying in the world famous Lion City is like?
 Singapore is a crowded but extremely safe and efficient country.
 It’s one of the four “Asian Tiger” economies alongside South Korea, Hong Kong and Taiwan, making it an ideal choice for students keen to forge a career in Singapore’s highly developed, free economy.
 Did we mention it’s also rather beautiful?
 Condos, old shop houses, heritage buildings, high-rise architectural marvels and lush greenery exist side by side.
 You might not be able to buy gum, but you can certainly enjoy Universal Studios, the night safari, Gardens by the Bay or just a simple late night meal at your local hawker center.

 Exciting times to be in the city state?
 Yes.
 However, Singapore is also known to be eye-wateringly expensive.
 It’s the kind of place where a cup of coffee can either cost you SG$3 or SG$15 depending on where you go.
 Students looking for places to stay should know not just where to go to get a cheap meal, but also know about all of the options that they can explore when living away from home.
-There’s all sorts of housing arrangements to match all sorts of financial situations, and students can often arrange this easily before arriving.
+There are all sorts of housing arrangements to match all sorts of financial situations, and students can often arrange this easily before arriving.

 Options for student accommodation in Singapore